jeniyat/WNUT_2020_NER/Readme.md

 # WNUT 2020: Named Entity Extraction

 WNUT 2020 shared task is designed on the wet lab protocol data.
 All of the protocols were collected from [protocols.io](https://www.protocols.io/) using their public APIs.
-The full protocol-dump is also available in json format their [github repository](https://github.com/protocolsio/protocols).
-For this shared task we provide the annotation of 622 protocols.
+The full protocol-dump is also available as json format in their [github repository](https://github.com/protocolsio/protocols).
+For this shared task, we provide the annotation of 622 protocols.
 The brat styled annotated protocols can be visulalized in: http://bit.ly/WNUT2020

 ## Data
-Wet Lab Protocol(WLP) dataset annotations were created in brat and are stored in both StandOff and CoNLL format in the [data directory](./data/Readme.md).
+Wet Lab Protocol (WLP) dataset annotations were created in brat and provided in both StandOff and CoNLL format in the [data directory](./data/Readme.md).

 ## Baselines